Analyzing doping efficiency in doped injection layers

 Lambda: For the time being, we set the reorganization energy manually to 0.2eV.

 Equilibrating doped injection layers in LightForge

 We are in the progress of setting up a detailed tutorial in LightForge.
-In the meanwhile, you can follow the pictures of this temporary tutorial to setup the simulation in LightForge
+With the input above, follow this temporary tutorial.
+If you computed coulomb binding energies explicitly via CT states in QP, follow this temporary tutorial instead.

 lightforge calculations create a folder /results that contains a variety of outputs and raw data.
 In the following we will focus on the most relevant results for this particular use case.
 For a generic description of lightforge outputs, please refer to the according section in the lightforge documentation